WojciechMula/pyahocorasick/README.rst

 ``set(string, [reset]) => None``
 	Sets new string to process.
-When ``reset`` is ``False`` (default), then processing is continued, i.e internal state of automaton and index aren't touched.
+When ``reset`` is ``False`` (default), then processing is continued, i.e. internal state of automaton and index aren't touched.
 This allow to process larger strings in chunks, for example::